 We committed to provide a lessee of two skilled nursing properties with the following: (i) up to \$260,000 to invest in capital improvements to a property they lease from us; (ii) up to \$735,000 to invest in capital improvements on two properties they lease from us, however, under this commitment, the minimum rent will increase by the amount of the capital funding multiplied by 11%.
-These commitments expire on November 1, 2008.
-As of June 30, 2008, we invested \$300,000 under this commitment.
+These commitments expired on November 1, 2008.
+As of September 30, 2008, we invested \$300,000 under this commitment.

 We committed to provide a lessee an accounts receivable financing on three skilled nursing properties.
-The loan has a credit limit not to exceed \$450,000, and interest rate of 8.75%, and matures on June 30, 2008.
-To date, we invested \$250,000 under this agreement.
-Subsequent to June 30, 2008, we extended the maturity to June 30, 2009.
-We also committed to provide this lessee \$2,000,000 to renovate, equip and reopen an existing closed building as part of a skilled nursing property they lease from us.
-The commitment includes interest compounded at 10.25% on each advance made from each disbursement date until the final distribution of the commitment.
-The renovation must be completed by July 31, 2008.
-Upon final distribution of the capital allowance, minimum rent shall increase by the total commitment multiplied by 10.25%.
-As of June 30, 2008 we invested \$1,118,000 under this agreement.
-Additionally, we committed to provide this lessee with \$2,000,000 to purchase land, construct and equip a new building which will be

-LTC PROPERTIES, INC. NOTES TO CONSOLIDATED FINANCIAL STATEMENTS CONTINUED (Unaudited) a combined skilled nursing and assisted living property.
+The loan has a credit limit not to exceed \$450,000, and interest rate of 8.75%, and matures on June 30, 2009.
+As of September 30, 2008 we funded \$250,000 under this commitment.
+We also committed to provide this lessee with \$2,000,000 to purchase land, construct and equip a new building which will be a combined skilled nursing and assisted living property.
 The commitment includes our expenses and interest which will be compounded at the higher of one year LIBOR plus 5.30% or 10% on each advance made from each disbursement date until the final distribution of the commitment.
 Construction must be completed by January 18, 2011.
 Upon the earlier of the final distribution of the capital allowance or January 18, 2011, minimum rent shall increase by the total commitment multiplied by the higher of one year LIBOR plus 5.30% or 10%.
 To date, no funds have been requested under this agreement.